bzhao3927/HamPlan/contribution.md

 ---

 ## Benjamin Zhao
 Designed and implemented the RAG pipeline architecture using OpenAI embeddings and GPT-4-turbo.
 Conducted iterative prompt engineering to fix conversation memory bugs and implement scope control.
-Coordinated faculty evaluation, analyzed feedback, and wrote the IEEE format report.
+Coordinated faculty evaluation, analyzed feedback, and wrote the report.

 ## Ognian Trajanov
 Built web scraper for Hamilton's 2025-2026 course catalog, extracting 824 courses and 41 department requirements.
 Created the `courses_with_prerequisites.json` data structure and processed catalog data for the embedding pipeline.
 Developed and deployed the frontend interface at hamiltoncourse.com.